nikillxh/airchains-fhevm-games/docs/02-architecture-overview.md

 ## What's Next?

-With your understanding of the fhevm architecture, let's setup a fhevm network.
-Move on to the **[Network Setup](./03-setting-up-network.md)** section to learn how to.
+With your understanding of the fhevm architecture, let's get started.
+Move on to the **[Preparation](./03-preparation.md)** section to learn how to.